shaylavincen/Portfolio/README.md

 **ContactClass**
 To ensure that my code is functional, I created JUnit tests where I attempted to test every action that the code could perform.
 I tested fail cases and success cases.
 If the code failed, I had print statements to identify what went wrong and where.
 I also wanted these print statements to tell the end user important information.
 If they tried to input a Contact where the first name was too long then I had a statement that let them know that.
 I tried to approach this design from an end-user standpoint.
 What would the consumer want to be able to do and where could an error arise?
 Thinking of these questions helped drive how I made the code.

+**Course 300**
+What was the problem you were solving in the projects for this course?
+  I was given a company that had a list of interconnected courses.
+They want to be able to hold these courses in a data structure where they could access one course or view all courses in a schedule.

+How did you approach the problem?
+Consider why data structures are important to understand.
+  First, I had to decide what data structure would be best to hold such a list.
+I decided to choose a binary tree because of their ability to directly connect each object even if their runtime was the longest.
+How did you overcome any roadblocks you encountered while going through the activities or project?

+  The biggest roadblock I had was keeping my head wrapped around what I needed to do and how.
+I spent a lot of time looking at the code that was given to us and trying to understand why each part was important.
+If I struggled with writting a specific method I would research as much as I could on what I needed to do and how.
+I learned a lot about how nodes worked and what they could do.
+If I really became fustrated I made sure to give myself time to step back from the code and come back to it later.

+How has your work on this project expanded your approach to designing software and developing programs?
+  This project helped me learn a lot about binary trees, vectors, and hashtables.
+Before this project I had no idea what binary trees were, much less how to code one and perform actions on them.
+In regards to the actual process of developing a solution to a problem I now know the value of psuedocode and creating a baseline for what functions the project needs to have.

+How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?
+Before this project I didn't think that in line comments were all that important but now I realize how valuable they are.
+If I had to step away for a while and came back to no comments then I would have to relearn how my code worked by going line by line.
+With the inline comments I knew what steps I had completed and what I needed to do.